RodrigoSalles/WWTP-Variables-Prediction/README.md

 ## Forecast results
-* Predictions made for the TSS variable.
+* Predictions made for the TSS variable:
 ![Forecast results](Figures/f2.png)
 <!-- If you have screenshots you'd like to share, include them here. -->